Policy: Contracted Provider Dismissal | ||

 - Continued monitoring

-- Email outreach from Clinical Quality Specialists with supportive resources.
+- Email outreach from Clinical Quality team with supportive resources

-- 1:1 Quality Consultation can be recommended or required, with or without an accompanying quality success plan.
+- 1:1 Quality Consultation can be recommended or required

 - Pausing the provider to new patient referrals can be temporary or indefinite

-- Pausing the provider to payments for services provided: This action is generally taken when a provider is potentially over utilizing services or engaging in unauthorized care with their client(s).
+- Pausing the provider to payments for services provided: This action may be taken when there is evidence of a provider over utilizing services or in any other way displaying noncompliance with payer expectations.

 D. Termination of the Provider Contract/Dismissal from the network